Syncing with Other Computers

 Sync using a folder that you specify that is shared across computers.

-If you wish to share your data with the mobile app in addition to other computers, you'll need to ensure you select Dropbox Folder, Dropbox Connection or iCloud Drive as the sync method.
+If you wish to share your data with the mobile app in addition to other computers, you must choose Dropbox Folder, Dropbox Connection or iCloud Drive as the sync method.

 You'll then be prompted to create an Encryption Password if you haven't already.